klpod221/kerminal/README.md

     <p>Made with ❤️ by <a href="https://github.com/klpod221">klpod221</a></p>
     <p>If you find Kerminal useful, please consider giving it a ⭐ on GitHub!</p>
 </div>

+---
+_This README was crafted with assistance from an AI model._